dogsbodytech/dbt-lambda-functions/README.md

 Phase Two
 - GitHub Actions (.github/workflows/main.yml)
-  - Somehow pull the Lambda Runtime from the repo (and update it if it changes)
+  - Somehow pull the Lambda Runtime from each function (and update it if it changes)
   - Iterate over all folders as opposed to using the matrix function
   - Connect the Lambda function to the API Gateway if not connected
   - It would be great if we just deployed the functions that were updated (or all if the `includes` are)